Ice hockey player identification via transformers and weakly supervised learning: Methodology

 \subsection{Network architecture}

 The input to the network is a temporal sequence of $m$ images $\mathbf{T^m}= \{I_{i} \in \mathbb{R}^{3\times300\times300}\}_{i=1}^{m} $ sampled from a player tracklet $\mathbf{T} = \{I_k: I_k \in \mathbb{R}^{300\times300\times3}\}_{k=1}^{n}$ of $n$ images.
 The $m$ images are randomly sampled from the tracklet $T$ serving as a form of data augmentation.
-The exact sampling technique is discussed in Section \ref{section:sampling}.
+The sampling technique is discussed in Section \ref{section:sampling}.
 The images $\mathbf{T^m}$ are passed through a 2D CNN (Resnet18 \cite{resnet}) to obtain $m$ features $\mathbf{F}=\{f_i \in \mathbb{R}^{512}\}_{i=1}^{m}$.
 The Resnet18 is pretrained on static jersey number images using the image based jersey number dataset introduced by Vats \textit{et al.} \cite{vatsmmsports}.
-The features $\mathbf{F}$ are input into a transformer encoder consisting of $l$ layers with $h$ multi-headed self attention heads per layer.
+The features $\mathbf{F}$ are input into a transformer encoder consisting of $l$ layers with $h$ multi-headed self-attention heads per layer.
 Each attention head has a constant dimension of $D_h \in \mathbb{R}^{64}$.
 Positional encoding $p_i \in \mathbb{R}^{512}$ are added to the features $f_i$.
 Instead of using fixed positional encoding, the positional encoding is learned.
-In line with the Vision transformer \cite{dosovitskiy2020vit}, a \texttt{[class]} token similar to BERT is prepended to the CNN features $\mathbf{F}$.
+As per the Vision transformer \cite{dosovitskiy2020vit}, a \texttt{[class]} token similar to BERT \cite{devlin-etal-2019-bert} is prepended to the CNN features $\mathbf{F}$.
 The state of the \texttt{[class]} token at the final transformer layer is fed to three multi-layer perceptron (MLP) heads consisting of a layernorm \cite{ba2016layer} and linear layer.
 The output of the three MLP heads are three vectors.
 The first vector $p_{0} \in \mathbb{R}^{86}$ denotes the probability distribution of the predicted jersey number considering each jersey number in the dataset as a separate class.
 The other two vectors $p_{1} \in \mathbb{R}^{11}$ and $p_{2} \in \mathbb{R}^{11}$ denote the probability distribution of the first and second digit of the predicted jersey number.
-We utilize the multi-task loss for jersey number recognition \cite{vatsmmsports} for training the network.
-Concretely, we let $y_0 \in \mathbb{R}^{86}$ denote the ground truth one hot vector for the holistic jersey number class, and we let $y_1 \in \mathbb{R}^{11}$ and $y_2 \in \mathbb{R}^{11}$ denote the first digit and second digit ground truth vectors respectively.
+The one additional class in the 11-dimensional vectors $p_1$ and $p_2$ denotes the absence of a jersey number We utilize the multi-task loss for jersey number recognition \cite{vatsmmsports} for training the network.
+Concretely, we let $y_0 \in \mathbb{R}^{86}$ denote the ground truth vector for the holistic jersey number class, and we let $y_1 \in \mathbb{R}^{11}$ and $y_2 \in \mathbb{R}^{11}$ denote the first digit and second digit ground truth vectors respectively.
 Let be the holistic jersey number component of the loss and and be the digit-wise losses.
-Instead of using fixed weights for the three losses, the loss weights are learned using the technique introduced in Kendall \textit{et al.} \cite{Kendall_2018_CVPR}, with the overall loss $\mathbb{L}$ given by:
+Instead of using fixed weights for the three losses, the loss weights are learned using the technique introduced in Kendall \textit{et al.} \cite{Kendall_2018_CVPR}, with the overall loss $\mathcal{L}$ given by: